 I used Jimmy Dean’s reduced fat sausage but you could you any variety of their sausage.
 The Hot variety would work really well.
 Be sure to crumble the sausage with a fork or spatula in the pan while it cooks so that it crumbles.
 When the sausage and onion is cooked through, turn off the heat and carefully stir in the corn, salsa, and cornbread.
 I liked to use a thick chunky salsa and drain off a lot of the liquid.
 You can substitute any precooked veggies you have around.

-When it’s all mixed together, put the mixture into a 13×9-inch baking dish that has been sprayed with nonstick cooking spray.
+When the filling for the cornbread strata is all mixed together, put the mixture into a 13×9-inch baking dish that has been sprayed with nonstick cooking spray.
 Whisk together the eggs, milk, and seasoning.
 Then pour the liquid over the cornbread mixture.
 Lightly press down on the mixture so that the cornbread starts to soak up the liquid.

-Hope you enjoy brinner as much as we all do!
+Hope you enjoy brinner and this cornbread strata as much as we all do!

 I’m just a poor blogger and all I ask for is a little love to keep me going.
 So please don’t forget to ENTER my current giveaways for some great prizes!
 If you like this recipe, please follow me on FACEBOOK or TWITTER.
 You can also sign-up to receive my recipes and posts by EMAIL or RSS.
 Thanks for visiting Snappy Gourmet!